Otto Fritz Meyerhof: Biography

 In 1912, Otto Meyerhof moved to the University of Kiel, where he received a professorship in 1918.
 In 1922, he was awarded the Nobel Prize in Medicine, with Archibald Vivian Hill, for his work on muscle metabolism, including glycolysis.
-In 1929, he became one of the directors of the Kaiser Wilhelm Institute for Medical Research, a position he held until 1938.
-Escaping the Nazi regime, he emigrated to Paris in 1938.
-He then moved to the United States in 1940, where he was appointed a guest professorship at the University of Pennsylvania in Philadelphia.
-In recognition of his contributions to the study of glycolysis, the common series of reactions for the pathway in Eukaryotes is known as the Embden–Meyerhof–Parnas Pathway.
+In 1929, he became one of the directors of the Kaiser Wilhelm Institute for Medical Research in Heidelberg, a position he held until 1938, when Jews were expelled from university teaching positions.

+To escape the increasing oppression of Jews by the Nazi regime, in 1938 Meyerhof emigrated with his family to Paris.
+After the fall of France in 1940, they fled to Marseille.
+Aided by the Emergency Rescue Committee, they left the country by ship to the United States that year.
+Meyerhof was appointed to a guest professorship at the University of Pennsylvania in Philadelphia.

 Meyerhof died in Philadelphia at the age of 67.
+In addition to receiving the Nobel Prize, he was recognized for his contributions to the study of glycolysis, by the naming of the common series of reactions for the pathway in Eukaryotes as the Embden–Meyerhof–Parnas Pathway.